 ABOUT EBONI K. WILLIAMS

-Eboni K. Williams is an attorney, author, and a permanent co-host of Fox News Channel’s “The FOX News Specialists” (weekdays, 5 pm ET).
-She also co-hosts “The Curtis & Eboni Show” on WABC Radio in New York City (weekdays, 12-3 pm ET).
+Eboni K. Williams is an attorney, author, and a future host of a Fox News show (check back for more information).
+She also co-hosted “The Curtis & Eboni Show” on WABC Radio in New York City (weekdays, 12-3 pm ET).

 Prior to her role with FOX News Channel, Eboni served as a CBS News correspondent, HLN contributor and talk radio host for Los Angeles’ KFI AM640, sharpening her broadcast experience while sharing her expertly analyzed views on various culturally relevant topics.
 She’s also had frequent guest appearances on CNN and the NFL Network.